RukkyE/US-Superstores-Sales-Analysis/README.md

 * Total Number of Sales Person = 8

 ## Insights From My Analysis
-* __Monthly Revenue Generated and Quantity Sold__: 'May 2018' has the highest revenue of $118,523 generated and quantity of 597 items sold while 'Oct 2019' has $37,415 with the least revenue generated and quantity of 175 items sold.
+* __Monthly Revenue Generated and Quantity Sold__: 'March 2019' has the highest revenue of $127,074 generated and quantity of 516 items sold while 'Oct 2019' has $37,415 with the least revenue generated and quantity of 175 items sold.
 * __Order Purchase Status__: The Total Order of Items Purchased is 1,823 which is 91.15% of total order made while the Total Order of Items Not Purchased is 177 which is 8.85% of the total.
 * __Order Not Purchased By State, Company and Item__: 'New Mexico' has the highest total orders not purchased of 50 while 'Texas' has the least of 35.
 * __Revenue and Quantity By Company__: 'Company D' has the highest revenue of $122,821 generated and quantity of 539 items sold while 'Company T' has $83,691 with the least revenue generated and quantity of 379 items sold.